flintlib/flint/doc/source/gr_sparse_vec.rst

     Initialize *vec* to a random vector with density (fraction of nonzeros) *density* and length *len*.
 The algorithm is suitable when *density* is small.
-    Specifically, column indices are generated randomly and deduped.
+    Specifically, indices are generated randomly and deduped.
 So if the density is larger than ``1/sqrt(len)``, the true density of the returned vector is likely to be lower than *density*.